o2346/auditor/tag-policies/tpnt/README.md

 ### Generator

-- Being deployed Organizations Master Account.
+- Deployed Organizations Master Account.
 - [Generate report](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/resourcegroupstaggingapi.html#ResourceGroupsTaggingAPI.Client.start_report_creation) to given S3 bucket periodically.
   - The S3 bucket for the report will not reside Organizations Master Account but Compliance Account

 ### Transmitter

-- Being deployed on Compliance Account.
+- Deployed on Compliance Account.
 - Fired when Compliance Report were generated on the S3 Bucket, filter out and provide only non-compliant items.
 It then transmit the warning message contains location of Non-compliant report to given slack channel.
 - User who recieves the warning message then can download the Non-compliant report, only if he does deserve to access the S3 Bucket on the Compliance account.